 Middle School Counselor

-Morgan grew up in Marblehead, Massachusetts and earned her undergraduate degree from the University of Vermont in elementary education, human development, and family studies.
-She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts for three years, then studied at Harvard Graduate School of Education for a masters degree with a certificate of graduate study in guidance counseling.
-Morgan worked in Boston public schools for seven years as Coordinator of School Culture and Climate.
+Morgan grew up in Marblehead, Massachusetts, and earned her undergraduate degree from the University of Vermont in elementary education, human development, and family studies.
+She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts, for three years, then studied at Harvard Graduate School of Education for a masters’ degree with a certificate of graduate study in guidance counseling.
+Morgan worked in Boston Public Schools for seven years as Coordinator of School Culture and Climate.
 (Of her title in that job, she adds: “My dad joked that I controlled the thermostat in the buildings.”)
-She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her new role at our school.
+She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her new role at ACDS.

 How did you wind up in Colorado?

-After graduate school, I did a cross country road trip with Amanda Palffy (now a Third Grade teacher at ACDS).
+After graduate school, I road tripped across the country with Amanda Palffy (a former ACDS Third Grade teacher ).
 We stopped a lot of places, and Aspen was our final destination.
-This was seven years ago, and I have tried to come back every year since.
-I felt recharged and motivated here.
+This was several years ago, and I tried coming back every year after.
+Aspen recharges and motivates here.
 I also realized it’s a place where I am always challenging myself, trying new things and adventures.
 So when the opportunity came up to live here and make it home, it was almost too good to be true.

 Dream dinner party?

 My sister, because she’s my best friend and an amazing cook, so she could make the dinner.
 Then my grandmother Lillian, who was a big role model in my life; I think about her every day.
 And Princess Diana.
 I always looked up to her and admired the work she did to help other people.

 I like being in the Middle School hallway, greeting students when they come in the morning and as they leave at the end of the day, or during transitions between classes.
 It’s important to me that my role is one that’s visible, a resource and supportive to all students.